 - Algebra 1 and Advanced Algebra 1 teach the same algebraic concepts.
 The difference is the tests and the application of those concepts.
 Students who enroll in Algebra 1 in 8th grade still have the opportunity to enroll in Advanced Geometry in 9th grade.
 Within the Algebra 1 class, teachers will offer opportunities for enrichment for students who are ready to go further in-depth with the application of algebraic concepts.
 There will be an option to take an advanced version of the tests for students who are interested in advanced math.
-Students who are successful with these skills in Algebra 1 will have the opportunity to be considered to enroll into Advanced Geometry.
+Students who are successful with these skills in Algebra 1 as demonstrated by test scores on the advanced version of the test will have the opportunity to be considered to enroll into Advanced Geometry.

 Can my child take PE every day?